Halleck45/ast-metrics/ai/training/classifier/v3/README.md

 ```

 Be patient, this can take a while depending on the number of lines to label and your GPU performance.

+> If your GPU is not powerful enough, you can use a remote API (OpenAI).
+See the `1-labelize_remote.py` script for that.

 ## Merge labels